d-atienza/d-atienza/README.md

     WHERE (team1='GER' OR team2='GER') AND teamid!='GER'

 ----
-**Using 2 INNER JOINS to get casting list**
+**Using 2 JOINS to complete this!**
-Q: List the films in which 'Harrison Ford' has appeared.
+Q: Obtain the cast list for 'Casablanca'.
 There are 3 tables: actor, movie, casting
 Syntax:
-select movie.title
+select actor.name
-from actor
+from movie

 inner join casting
-actorid = actor.id

-inner join movie
 on movie.id = casting.movieid

+inner join actor
+on actorid = actor.id

-where actor.name = 'Harrison Ford'
+where movie.title = 'Casablanca'